 At the entrance to town, you’ll find the Bainbridge Island Art Museum.
 This fine arts museum showcases the work of local artists and craftspeople.
 There’s a nice café here and an attractive outdoor patio for sunny days.
 The museum is free and it’s open every day.
 Winslow is full of cute shops and there are great places to eat.
 There’s always a line at the Sideliner Diner – it’s worth the wait.
 Blackbird Bakery has excellent treats of the savory and sweet kind.
 And Mora ice cream is an island tradition.

-Further in town, still within an easy walk from the ferry, there’s the Bainbridge History Museum.
+Further in town, still within an easy walk from the ferry, there’s the Bainbridge Island Historical Museum.
 The museum showcases the island’s timber history.
 It also retells the terrible story of how the island’s Japanese residents were deported from their homes to the infamous internment camp in Manzanar, California.